satoru-hara/03_NSW/10_human-natural-structure-operating-system/README.md

 # **HumanOS – Human Natural Structure Operating System**
-*A unified structural operating system for human cognition, behavior, and adaptation.*
+*A structural operating system for human cognition, behavior, and adaptation.*

 ---

 ## **Overview**
-HumanOS (Human Natural Structure Operating System) is the first operating‑system‑level architecture that formalizes **Human Natural Structure (HNS)** as a universal, minimal, and reproducible framework.
+HumanOS (Human Natural Structure Operating System) formalizes **Human Natural Structure (HNS)** as a universal, minimal, and reproducible architecture.

-It defines how perception, action, cognition, adaptation, and behavior emerge from structural principles rather than metaphor, preference, or domain‑specific theory.
+It defines how perception, action, cognition, adaptation, and behavior emerge from **structural principles**, not metaphor, preference, or domain‑specific theory.

 HumanOS provides a consistent foundation for AI, education, organizational design, human performance, and research by treating human capability as an **OS‑level architecture**.